 Ability to create a reference page.
 Suppliers will want to know what exactly they are bidding on to supply.
 Before marketing the auction, businesses need to be able to create a reference page that has all the pertinent information about the auction.
 That includes things like quantity and delivery date, any product specifications including drawings, or lowest acceptable quality standards.
 Suppliers will want to use this page to see if they can meet these expectations along with doing their own internal research.
 They will want to price out what the order would cost them as a company and see what price point they would be willing to go to in order to still make an acceptable profit.

 This reference page will also include information about the auction, including time, date, and any necessary login or registration information they need to complete.

 Pre-registration functionality.
-Reverse auction software needs to be able to allow interested parties to pre-register for the auction.
+Effective reverse auction software needs to be able to allow interested parties to pre-register for the auction.
 The pre-registration process should be easy—after all companies will want as many different suppliers to take part as possible to hopefully drive the price further down.
 Suppliers should be able to receive a pre-registration confirmation, as well as have a place to enter their company information, including pertinent contact details.

 Ability to hold a test auction.
 A test auction is just as it sounds—suppliers and the customer run a mock auction to test out the functionality of the auction software and get a feel for the overall bidding process.
 The mock auction ensures that all invited parties can successfully access the online auction software and place bids.
 The test auction is generally setup so that it is similar to the live auction, except that the specifications and other information is for sample purpose only.
 This allows the participating suppliers to get a feel for the auction layout and prepare their bidding strategy during the live auction.